Danielle Charette is a Contemporary Narrative Artist born in Pennsylvania, who resides and works in New York City.

-Her art is a highly symbolic form of modern story telling meant to convey her life experiences and evoke emotion in the viewer.
-She paints tales of love, life, death, the afterlife, dreams, heartache, heartbreak, loss and whimsy.
-Repetitions of theme, elements, color and design create cohesion throughout the works with each piece telling a portion of a story until the story is complete.
+Her art is a highly metaphoric and symbolic form of modern story telling on canvas meant to convey her life experiences and evoke emotion in the viewer.
+With her contemporary folk art styling, she paints narrative tales of love, life, death, the afterlife, dreams, heartache, heartbreak, loss and whimsy using her own authentic visual language.
+Repetitions of theme, elements, color and design create cohesion throughout her paintings with each piece telling a portion of a story until the story is complete.

 Several sub-cultures as well as her French heritage and the Pennsylvania Dutch heavily influence her art work.
 It is an evolution of her love of love, iconic shapes, folk art, outsider art, dias los muertos, religious iconography, poetry, playing cards, symmetry, vintage deco and art nouveau design, fairy tales, old horror films, the sea, tattoos, gothic and punk rock music and clowns.

 Danielle Charette’s original oil paintings and art are represented by and hang in art exhibitions in many galleries and museums throughout the US and continues to sell to contemporary art collectors both nationally and internationally.